Is CBD for me?

 I JUST FINISHED A BOTTLE OF ANOTHER BRAND.
 HOW WILL YOURS COMPARE AND HOW CAN I MAKE SURE I STICK TO THE SAME DOSING?

-Each bottle of our CBD oil contains a minimum of 16.66 mg/mL for a total of about 500 mg (or 1000), so each drop will contain a minimum of 8.3 mg of CBD.
+Each bottle of our CBD oil contains a minimum of 16.66 mg/mL for a total of about 500 mg (or 1000), so each drop will contain a minimum of 0.8 mg of CBD.
+Starting dose for ours is 2 drops = 1.66 mg.
 If you are using a similarly comparable product, it is important to understand that it may not work in the same manner.
 CBD is extracted from plants and because each plant and batch can never be the same, your body will react to different batches in various manners.
 Some may be better for pain, others will improve your mood.
 You may find that you need a variety of brands/strains to reach your specific needs.
 We simply suggest that you be sure whatever brand you use, it comes with a RECENT and updated Certificate of Analysis that not only tests accuracy of potency claims but the absence of dangerous chemicals, pesticides and mold.